2.14-Investigations-of-Child-Fatalities-and-Near-Fatalities

 1. Immediately review the status of any pending investigation;

-4. Ensure that all pending investigations are completed, entered into TWIST, and approved within fifteen (15) working days of the fatal/near-fatal incident; and
+4. Ensure that all pending investigations are completed, entered into TWIST, and approved within fifteen (15) working days of the fatal/near-fatal incident;

-5. Ensure that staff support is available to assist them in managing trauma experienced through their involvement with the fatality/near-fatality as outlined in SOP 1.13 Debriefing of Protection and Permanency Staff-Reaction and Emotional Responses to Trauma following their regional protocol.
+5. Ensure that staff support is available to assist in managing trauma experienced through their involvement with the fatality/near-fatality as outlined in SOP 1.13 Debriefing of Protection and Permanency Staff-Reaction and Emotional Responses to Trauma following their regional protocol.

 Procedure for the Investigative Process